Editor’s Note: This story was updated Feb. 13, 2018 to reflect the new name. The company’s web site says it plans to open the facility in March 2018.

 Final details for the design of a self-storage facility along Gavilan Peak Parkway were approved by Anthem Community Council at its monthly meeting July 26.

-The east-side storage facility, called Anthem Self Storage, was approved in 2009, said Jenna Kohl, Anthem Community Executive Officer.
+The east-side storage facility, now called US Storage Centers, was approved in 2009, said Jenna Kohl, Anthem Community Executive Officer.
 The project did not proceed until recently, when the ground was graded and the property fenced.

 The facility will sit on 7.5 acres north of Cross of Christ Church and south of Boulder Creek High School.
 Plans call for more than 700 storage units and more than 50 outdoor RV spaces.
 The two-story building will be visible from Gavilan Peak Parkway, according to council staff.